youzan/vant/packages/vant/src/dialog/README.md

 ### Alert dialog

-Used to prompt for some messages, only including one confirm button.
+Used to prompt for some messages, only including one confirm button by default.

 ```js
 showDialog({